FOSS-Chinese/AnkiDeckGenerator/README.md

 ## Input file options:
 Options start with `#!`.
 Comments start with only a `#`.
+Comments can be anywhere in the file and the deck option can be used multiple times to create more than 1 subdeck.
 ```
 #! version = 1 # Is always 1 for now
 #! use-online-services = true # Not implemented yet